Research Wilderness Species PopulationFaculty-Led | Ecology & Conservation Zimbabwe

-The ability to monitor and survey wilderness species population numbers is fundamental to understanding the ecology of any local environment.
-This module practically explores the skills required and the techniques that may be employed in order to determine population numbers.
-The module covers a broad range of relevant areas including spoor identification, scat analysis, survey design, call-up surveys, camera traps, transects, ‘bioblitz’, data extrapolation and the use of tools such as cyber tracker.
+The ability to monitor and survey species population numbers is fundamental to understanding the ecology of any local environment.
+This program explores the skills and techniques that may be employed in order to measure population numbers.
+Students are given exposure to competencies in a broad range of relevant areas including spoor identification, scat analysis, survey design, call-up surveys, camera traps, transects, ‘bioblitz’, data extrapolation and the use of tools such as cyber tracker.

 The Zambezi Valley is a unique wilderness environment consisting of a string of interlinked national parks which straddle eight countries and are home to the ‘Big 5’.
 Zimbabwe, in particular, has a significantly under-resourced national parks service resulting in large data gaps and a desperate need for species population analysis.
 One of the parks in which we work has had no significant research conducted for several years.
 Parts of the park itself have not been visited by parks officials or rangers for well over a decade.

 EDU Africa has been granted unprecedented research access to three of the region’s most significant national parks; Victoria Falls National Park, Hwange National Park and Chizarira National Park (heavily poached in the recent past and now undergoing rescue).
 Research access includes permission to appropriately travel off the main roads on foot with scouts, to conduct species call-ups, to perform animal reintroductions and to conduct darting and collaring operations.
 Students will use of the full range of survey techniques and report their findings directly to the resident ecologist and other relevant parties.

 Not only are we presented with an extremely broad mandate, we are able to conduct research that is extremely valuable and has a direct impact on plans to revitalize these strategic parks.
 Research work takes place in both Victoria Falls and Chizarira National Parks.

 - Review the skills required in order to safely undertake field research in an African wilderness environment.
 This includes animal behavior, spoor identification, and location-specific survival and navigation skills.